CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ### Task 1: Deploy an Azure virtual machine

+In this task, you deploy an Azure VM using a pre-defined ARM template through the Azure Cloud Shell, preparing the environment for monitoring hybrid infrastructure.

 1. Connect to **SEA-SVR2**, by selecting the **SEA-SVR2** from the top menu drop down.

     ![](../media/azm2-1.png)